gwen-marina/tea_subscription/README.md

 <!-- PROJECT OVERVIEW -->
 ## Project Overview
-This is a Rails RESTful API app that is designed to create, update, and delete tea subscriptions for customers.
+Tea Subscription is a Rails RESTful API app.
+The app exposes API endpoints that allow customers to add a subscription to their account, cancel an active subscription, and see all of their subscriptions, both active and canceled.

 <!-- Built With -->
 ## Built With